umairmayo607/Git/README.md

 # //To set username and email in Git to create new repository:

-git config --global user.name "umair_idrees"
+git config --global user.name
-git config --global user.email "umairmayo607@gmail.com"
+git config --global user.email
 //To check username and email we use this command: git config --list